- CV Detail -

 ARTIST'S STATEMENT

-In urban worlds cluttered with public art, securing space for large scale sculpture takes political skill, if not talent, vision, and funding.
+Securing space for public art in crowded urban environments takes political skill, visionary concepts, and substantial funding.
 Starting small might seem like your only option.

-Instead, try spreading 3D modeled art and design across infinite procedural landscapes.
-There's room for everything in virtual worlds.
-Disperse your software defined environments right now on the Internet, and maybe someday throughout the cosmos with spacetime independent quantum entanglement.
+Instead, try making art for vast procedural landscapes.
+There's room for everything in immersive worlds.
+Disperse your software defined environments right now on the Internet, or maybe someday throughout the cosmos with spacetime independent quantum entanglement.

 I had a studio class in 1989 taught by sculptor Stephen De Staebler.
-Walking across campus, he asked about my day job, and I told him I designed computer games.
-He wanted to know what was on the technology horizon, and I said virtual reality.
-I speculated that artists would soon make sculpture in VR not meant for the physical world.
-With a wry smile, De Staebler said, "That's a scary thought, Tom."
+Walking across campus, he asked about my day job and I told him I designed computer games.
+He wanted to know what was on the technology horizon and I said virtual reality.
+I speculated that artists would soon make sculpture not meant for the physical world.
+With a wry smile, De Staebler replied, "That's a scary thought, Tom."

 INTRODUCTION